 Malé International Airport is not a modern airport by any standard.
 Once you process through immigration, you’ll need to collect your luggage and check-in with your resort transfer desk, which can take a while because they have to wait for other guests who might be accompanying you on your transfer.
 You might get the impression that this process is very unorganized (because it is), but somehow it all seems to work, and you will eventually board a bus to take you to your transfer service.

 Traveller Tip: If you plan on exchanging or withdrawing money, picking up snacks or a sim card, the airport may be the last and cheapest opportunity to do so.

-Many of the best resorts are 30-70 minutes seaplane ride away from Malé and sometimes you might need to catch a boat from the seaplane dock to the other side of the atoll to get to your accommodation.
+Many of the best resorts are 30-70 minutes boat or seaplane ride away from Malé and sometimes you might need to catch a boat from the seaplane dock to the other side of the atoll to get to your accommodation.
 There is a lot of waiting around while your luggage gets loaded into the plane or boat.

-Also keep in mind that seaplanes only operate during the daytime, so if you land in Malé close to sunset, you may have to spend a night there and transfer to your resort the next morning.
+Also, keep in mind that seaplanes only operate during the daytime, so if you land in Malé close to sunset, you may have to spend a night there and transfer to your resort the next morning.

 It might take a while to get there, but once you eventually make it to your final destination, it’s just paradise… so enjoy!